informalsystems/quint/doc/lang.md

 ## Namespaces and imports

 The topic of modules, namespaces, and instances is extremely obfuscated in TLA+, for no obvious reason.
-In TNT, we follow a simple approach that would not surprise anyone, who knows modern programming languages.
+In Quint, we follow a simple approach that would not surprise anyone, who knows modern programming languages.

-We are using TNT expressions in the examples in this section.
-It is probably a good idea to skip this section on the first read and read about [TNT expression syntax](#expressions) first.
+We are using Quint expressions in the examples in this section.
+It is probably a good idea to skip this section on the first read and read about [Quint expression syntax](#expressions) first.

 ### Stateless and stateful modules